COR1999/WikiMusic/README.md

 2. Application Testing
     1. I clicked on all the links in navbar to make sure they linked the to correct page.
     2. I ran all my tests on local host(root website) then pushed it onto github (where ran off the subdomain).
 Checked that all resources loaded properly off the root and subdomain.
-    3. I tested that it worked on my iphone 6 in Safari and Google chrome.
     4. I put console logs where the data changed values in my code to find bug.
     5. I checked the chrome console for errors and what line they where on and fixed bugs this way too.
     6. I checked on mobile to see that everything was working correctly.
-    7. when i was implamenting the animations i had some problems with it working on mobile but after looking up a few threads i found a soluation
+    7. When i was implamenting the animations i had some problems with it working on mobile but after looking up a few threads i found a soluation
+    8. i tried to get the application to work on safri on mobile but couldnt seem to get it working properly there is overflow and i couldnt seem to get rid of this

 ## Deployment
 I used a local host and once I was happy I commited to github to check that everything ran smoothly there as well.